GOM-proj/GOM_release/README.md

 Go to the source code folder (e.g.,):
   + ./GOM_Rv1.1.0/source/release/

+Open makefile, then change the two lines which related to the NetCDF library; see Section 5 in the included user manual.

 Then, type the following commands to compile source codes:
   + $make clean
   + $make all